zalando/skipper/docs/reference/filters.md

 ### ratelimitFailClosed

-This filter changes the failure mode for rate limit filters.
-If the filter is present, infrastructure issues will lead to rate limit.
+This filter changes the failure mode for all rate limit filters of the route.
+By default rate limit filters fail open on infrastructure errors (e.g. when redis is down) and allow requests.
+When this filter is present on the route, rate limit filters will fail closed in case of infrastructure errors and deny requests.

 Examples:
 ```